 Hardware/Electronics You’ll Need:

 Buying a guitar of this caliber, you’ll want to protect it right for it to last a lifetime.
 While you’ll be provided with a ply hardshell case, you’ll also want to ensure the wood doesn’t dry out during storage or use in dry climates.
-There are a few more accessories you’ll want to kick up your playing style or skills if you’re new to guitars, so be sure to check out “Must-Have Accessories Guide.”
+There are a few more accessories you’ll want to kick up your playing style or skills if you’re new to guitars, so be sure to check out fantastic guide to acoustic & electric guitar accessories.
 But, here’s a couple suggestions that we think you should get right away!

 - Solid top and back/sides